Coronavirus (COVID-19) survey: Tell us what information you need to help your business recover from COVID-19 impacts.

 If you are required to pay a residual risk payment, the surrender does not take effect until the administering authority receives payment.
 This means that, for example, annual fees must still be paid, and any financial assurance will not be returned, until you make the residual risk payment to finalise the surrender.

-Final rehabilitation and post-mining management reports
+Final rehabilitation and post-surrender management reports

 If DES refuses your surrender application for an EA for a resource activity because your rehabilitation is not adequate, they may direct you to carry out further rehabilitation.
 This is known as a 'rehabilitation direction'.